chaubes/k8s-kubeadm-ansible/README.md

 ## VM Provisioning with Vagrant
 ### Setup Environment variables
-- Change the directory to `vms`
+- Make sure you are in the directory `vms`
-- Copy .env_example to .env
+- Copy `.env_example` to `.env`
-- Update the variables in .env file as per your environment
+- If required, update the variables in `.env` file as per your environment
 - Make sure to populate the `SSH_KEY_PATH` variable with the path to your ssh key which you will use to ssh into the VMs
-- Vagrant plugins
+- Install Vagrant plugins
   - vagrant-env (`vagrant plugin install vagrant-env`)
     - In case you face any issues with vagrant-env installation, you can manually set the environment variables in the shell from where you are running `vagrant` commands
     - Make sure to comment/remove the line `config.env.enable` in the Vagrantfile in case you are not using `vagrant-env` plugin

 ### Provision Virtual VMs
-- Change the directory to `vms`
+- Make sure you are in the directory `vms`
 - Execute the following command to provision VMs
   - `vagrant up`
 - Check the VM status
   - `vagrant status`
-Make sure the VMs are up and running before proceeding to the next step
+- Make sure the VMs are up and running before proceeding to the next step

 ## Install Kubernetes Cluster with kubeadm using Ansible
 ### Install Ansible role ansible-role-linux-kubernetes from ansible-galaxy